Gavin-Kimberlin/Anagrams-Antigrams/README.md

 ## Support and contact details

-_Please contact us if you have any issues at: taebumlee@gmail.com, guviner@gmail.com. or fatherofdharma@gmail.com._
+_Please contact me if you have any issues at: guviner@gmail.com_

 ## Technologies Used